Organizational Leadership EdD: Higher Education

 Pursue Your EdD in Organizational Leadership From GCU

-Join online or evening classes and engage in discussions with faculty members and peers with diverse backgrounds and perspectives.
+Join online classes and engage in discussions with faculty members and peers with diverse backgrounds and perspectives.
 Evaluate qualitative data and apply research-driven strategies for the future.
 GCU strives to graduate ethics-minded professionals who intend to lead their educational institutions with integrity while adhering to the principles of servant leadership.

 This qualitative program is designed to allow you to directly contribute to the wealth of knowledge in the field of educational leadership.
 Through both classwork and the completion of an original research study that culminates in a dissertation, you will be prompted to generate new insights into organizational leadership within the education field.